 The following are requirements to qualify for a Harvey Fellowship:

-All persons receiving support from the Mustard Seed Foundation must demonstrate personal faith in Jesus Christ and desire to serve and witness in His name.
+All persons receiving support from the Mustard Seed Foundation must demonstrate personal faith in Jesus Christ and desire to serve and witness in his name.
 The Lausanne Covenant best articulates the theological vision of the Mustard Seed Foundation.
-All applicants must affirm the Lausanne Covenant as an expression of their faith and theological understanding; OR submit a statement in their application articulating how their theological understanding differs from the Covenant.
-In addition, the Foundation expects a strong correlation between a successful applicant and involvement in his/her local church.
+All applicants must either affirm the Lausanne Covenant as an expression of their faith and theological understanding; OR submit a statement in their application articulating how their theological understanding differs from the Covenant.
+In addition, the Foundation expects to see a strong correlation between a successful applicant and involvement in his/her local church.

 An individual must be enrolled in or have applied to a full-time graduate program.
 The Harvey Fellowship is not awarded to individuals pursuing undergraduate degrees, post-doctorate or non-degree programs, or part-time studies.